-Whether you are a seasoned antique connoisseur or have just recently discovered your love for the ‘grandmillennial’ aesthetic, Clarksville needs to be on your must-visit list.
-With over 125,000 collective square feet of high-end antiques and vintage collectibles at more than a dozen shops and markets, you are sure to find something you just can't live without.
+Whether you are a seasoned antique connoisseur or have recently discovered your love for the ‘grandmillennial’ aesthetic, Clarksville needs to be on your must-visit list.
+With over 125,000 collective square feet of high-end antiques and vintage collectibles, you are sure to find something you cannot live without.

-Heading back towards the downtown center, Out of the Past Antiques & Collectibles recently expanded nearly doubling their square footage.
-Here you will find a large selection of antique furniture, tobacciana, glassware, and vintage postcards and photographs.
+Out of the Past Antiques & Collectibles offers a large selection of antique furniture, tobacciana, glassware, and vintage postcards and photographs.

 Just off Riverside Drive, Oddly Amazing Antiques is the quirkiest little antique shop you could ever find.
 The curators of this eclectic collection are always on the hunt for fun and unique pieces.
 Think stuffed alligators, care bears, and clown posters.
 This shop is unlike any you have been to before and any you will visit after.
 Trust us, it’s a must-see.

-Miss Lucille’s Marketplace could easily fill an entire afternoon all on its own.
-Begin your visit with a filling lunch at Miss Lucille’s Café before grabbing some caffeine or a smoothie at the cutest pink coffee shop located just inside the marketplace.
+Miss Lucille’s Marketplace could easily fill an entire afternoon.
+Begin your visit with a filling lunch at Miss Lucille’s Café before grabbing some caffeine or a smoothie at the cutest pink coffee shop inside the marketplace.
 Once you're ready, begin perusing over 200 booths that fill this former boot manufacturing warehouse.
 You will come across everything from antique furniture, vintage toys, and century-old books to trendy boutiques, houseplants, and gourmet candy.
-With over 52,000 square feet, you are certain to find something good!
+With over 52,000 square feet, you are sure to find something special!

 Tucked away just past the city limits sits The Shoppes at Sango.
-With over 70 vendors, this hidden gem offers a great selection of antique glassware, vintage books, and other home goods along with an impressive selection of fine wooden furniture.
+With over 70 vendors, this hidden gem offers a great selection of antique glassware, vintage books, and other home goods and fine wooden furniture.

-Less than three miles outside of Downtown Clarksville, you will find Seekers Flea Market and The Vintage Corner.
+Just outside of Downtown Clarksville, you will find Seekers Flea Market and Beyond Vintage.
 Both shops offer a great selection of old, new, refurbished, and reimagined items.
 You will come across antique beds, old cast iron skillets, handcrafted creations, quirky statues, and everything in between.